Reggie Bannister

-Reginald Horace "Reggie" Bannister (born September 29, 1945) is an American musician, actor, producer, writer, and activist.
+Reginald Horace Bannister (born September 29, 1945) is an American musician, actor, producer, writer, and activist.
 He is known for his role as Reggie in the Phantasm film series.

-Biography
+Career

-Bannister is known for playing the gun-toting, ex-ice cream man Reggie in the Phantasm film series.
-Bannister starred in the films, which were directed by Don Coscarelli, alongside A. Michael Baldwin, Bill Thornbury, and Angus Scrimm.
+Bannister is known for playing the gun-toting, ex-ice cream man Reggie in the Phantasm film series directed by Don Coscarelli.
+Bannister co-starred in the films alongside A. Michael Baldwin, Bill Thornbury, and Angus Scrimm.

 Bannister has appeared in several films and worked with such notables as Ossie Davis, Bruce Campbell, Ella Joyce, Daniel Roebuck, Andy Griffith, Joe Estevez and Andrew Divoff, and many others.
-Bannister has played many roles from Reggie in the Phantasm series to Herb Tooklander in the latest Stephen King adaption of One for the Road.

-Along with co-producer Tim Sullivan and writer/director Paul Ward, he has also co-produced and starred in the short sequel to Salem's Lot, entitled, One for the Road.
-This film stars Bannister as well as Adam Robitel as Booth and Audrey Walters as Janey Lumley.
+Bannister played Herb Tooklander in the adaption of One for the Road, a short film sequel to Stephen King’s Salem's Lot, which he co-produced with director Tim Sullivan and writer/director Paul Ward.
+The film also stars Adam Robitel and Audrey Walters.

-In 2012, Bannister and his wife, Gigi, have collaborated with co-writer Shelby McIntyre and co-writer/director Vito Trabucco on the comedy horror film Bloody Bloody Bible Camp.
-After having worked with Sullivan on One for the Road, Bannister had even asked Sullivan to co-produce and star in the film as the main villain, Sister Mary Chopper, which Sullivan accepted.
+In 2012, Bannister and his wife, Gigi, collaborated with co-writer Shelby McIntyre and co-writer/director Vito Trabucco on the comedy horror film Bloody Bloody Bible Camp.
+Bannister asked Tim Sullivan to co-produce and star in the film as the main villain, Sister Mary Chopper, and Sullivan accepted.

-Music career

-Bannister composed the song "Have You Seen It" (used in Phantasm IV: Oblivion) and arranged "Sittin' Here at Midnight" with Bill Thornbury (used in Phantasm).
+Bannister composed the song "Have You Seen It" for Phantasm IV: Oblivion, and arranged "Sittin' Here at Midnight" with Bill Thornbury for Phantasm.

 Personal life

-Reggie Bannister is a United States Military Veteran who served in Vietnam during the Vietnam War.
-Reggie states in an article "Getting back to the Vietnam thing.
+Reggie Bannister is a U.S. military veteran who served in Vietnam during the Vietnam War.
+In an article, Bannister stated: "Getting back to the Vietnam thing.
 I was not for that war, I was against it, but there was this thing called the draft.
-I had friends who were going to Canada and I wasn't going to do that, I stand up to what's in front of me, and so just like anything else I just thought, 'Soldier?
+I had friends who were going to Canada and I wasn't going to do that, I stand up to what's in front of me, and so just like anything else, I just thought, 'Soldier?
 Really?
 You're gonna be a soldier?
 Okay, well then you're going to be the baddest-ass soldier that ever put on a uniform.'
 So I just took that attitude, Landon, and just went for it.
 I was a head radio operator for an automatic weapons specialty group."
-He was around .40-caliber weapons all the time, 40 and .50-caliber weapons and he's lost some of his hearing because of it.
-Reggie is a service connected disabled veteran because of it, on top of which he was exposed to Agent Orange."
-Reggie took his GI Bill from the military and he studied acting.
+He was often around .40 and .50 caliber weapons, ultimately resulting in some hearing loss.
+Because of this, he is a service-connected disabled veteran, on top of which he was exposed to Agent Orange.
+Bannister took his GI bill from the military and used it to study acting.

 Bannister currently resides in Crestline, California, where he lives with his wife.
+In 2016 he was diagnosed with dementia and Parkinson's disease.

+On February 21, 2025, it was announced that his health was deteriorating and that he was going to begin receiving hospice care at his home in Crestline.